ChengshunShang1996/FastSlipPy/README.md

 ## Acknowledgement

 The program was initially developed under the context of the FastSlip project.
+The author would like to thank the project team (Dr. [André Niemeijer][andreniemeijer_link] et al.) for their support and guidance.
+The author also acknowledges the contributions of the open-source community, particularly the developer of [IndNuc][IndNuc_link], Dr. [Meng Li][mengli_link], whose work served as a foundation for this software.

 ## License